thesse1/webmethods-api-gateway-staging/README.md

 ## About this repository

 This repository provides assets and scripts for implementing the CI/CD solution for API Gateway assets and general configurations.
-The artifacts in this repository use the API Gateway Archive Service API (and other API Gateway Service APIs) for automation of the DevOps flow.
+The artifacts in this repository use the API Gateway Archive API (and other API Gateway APIs) for automation of the DevOps flow.

 The repository has the following top-level folders:
   - .postman: Created and managed directly by Postman when managing the Postman collections in a Postman workspace